microlinkhq/server-proxy/README.md

 ## Environment Variables

-### DOMAINS
+### ORIGINS

 *Required*</br>
 Type: `string`|`string[]`

-The list of allowed domains authorized to consume your Microlink API credentials.
+The list of authorized origins to consume your Microlink API credentials.

-Note domains should be provided in the [URL.origin](https://developer.mozilla.org/en-US/docs/Web/API/URL/origin) format (e.g., `'https://example.com'`).
+They should be provided in the [URL.origin](https://developer.mozilla.org/en-US/docs/Web/API/URL/origin) format (e.g., `'https://example.com'`).

 ### API_KEY